Jane Holzer: Personal life

-In 1962, she married Leonard Holzer, an heir to a New York real estate fortune.
-Holzer was noted for including art projects in his developments, particularly at the Smith Haven Mall.

-She was one of the attendants at the wedding of Mary McFadden and Philip Harari in 1964.

-Her son Charles “Rusty” Holzer was born in 1969.
-He competed for the United States Virgin Islands at the 1992 Summer Olympics in show jumping, and his wife Ashley Holzer is a dressage rider who won a bronze medal for Canada at the 1988 Summer Olympics.
+On December 2, 1962, she married New York real estate executive Leonard Holzer in the White and Gold Suite of the Plaza Hotel.
+He was graduate of Deerfield Academy and Princeton University.
+After the wedding, the couple departed on a three-month honeymoon in Europe aboard the RMS Queen Elizabeth.
+Upon their return, they settled in an apartment at 955 Park Avenue in Manhattan.
+Their son Charles “Rusty” Holzer was born in 1969, and their marriage dissolved in the 1970s.
+Rusty competed for the United States Virgin Islands at the 1992 Summer Olympics in show jumping, and his wife Ashley Holzer is a dressage rider who won a bronze medal for Canada at the 1988 Summer Olympics.